Barnard Community Standards

 However, the student should be notified in writing of this action and the reasons for the interim suspension or other restriction.
 The notice should include the time, date, and place of a subsequent meeting at which the student may show cause why his or her continued presence on the campus does not constitute a threat and at which the alleged violation may be further discussed.

 1. A decision reached and/or sanction imposed by the Student Conduct Board or by a Student Conduct Administrator may be appealed by the Accused Student within five (5) business days of the decision.
-Such appeals shall be in writing, to the Community Conduct Director or his/ her designee, following the instructions provided within the outcome letter.
+Such appeals shall be in writing, to the Associate Dean for Equity or his/ her designee, following the instructions provided within the outcome letter.
 Any sanctions imposed should be considered in effect as described in the outcome letter.

 2. Except as required to explain the basis of new information that was previously unavailable, an appeal shall be limited to a review of the record of the Student Conduct Hearing and supporting documents for one or more of the following purposes: